Revolving vs. Non-Revolving Lines of Credit: How to Decide

-As you can see, revolving lines of credit offer a lot of flexibility, and are beneficial if you need to fulfill cash flow shortages, or make numerous small purchases over a period.
+As you can see, this type of financing offers much flexibility and is beneficial if you need to fulfill cash flow shortages or make many small purchases over time.

 The following is an example of making several draws from a $10,000 line: